dream-hunter/bittrex-bot/README.md

 # Logging

 If you properly done logging configuration, your logs should be placed in /var/log/screenlog.
-After start program in background you can check logs:
+After start the program in background you can check logs by using command:
 ```
 cat /var/log/screenlog
 ```